 You’re not feeling well.
 You’re exhausted, coughing and have a stuffy nose.
 How do you know if it’s the flu or merely a cold?
 Here’s how to tell the difference.

 Does a fever always mean your child is seriously ill?
-Not necessarily, says Cleveland Clinic pediatrician David Hornick, MD.
+Not necessarily, says pediatrician David Hornick, MD.
 “Many parents think a fever is caused directly by a virus or bacteria, but it’s actually caused by your child’s immune system fighting the germ,” he says.
 Germs don’t like higher temperatures.
-That’s why your body … Read More
+That’s why your body will send … Read More

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy